DivySolanki/Langchain/README.md

 Database Storage: Utilize CassandraDB, a vector store database, to efficiently store and manage the extracted information.
 Text Embeddings: Leverage HuggingFaceEmbeddings to embed text, enhancing the overall processing capabilities.

+### 3. Blog Generation App

+Dive into the world of effortless content creation with our Blog Generation App.
+This application simplifies the blogging process—just provide the topic, the intended audience, and the desired length, and let the magic happen.
+The underlying code not only streamlines the content generation but also demonstrates the utilization of locally stored Language Model (LLM) models through CTransformers.
+Powered by the LLama 2 API, this project offers a seamless and efficient way to generate engaging blog content.

+Project Features:
+Intuitive Blogging: Create engaging blog content with minimal input – just specify the topic, audience, and desired length.
+Local LLM Models: Explore the method of using locally stored Language Model (LLM) models using CTransformers.
+LLama 2 Integration: Leverage the LLama 2 API to enhance the efficiency and capabilities of the blog generation process.

 Explore individual project folders to find detailed instructions and code samples.

 Happy coding! 🚀